singlestore-labs/singlestore-cloudflare-external-functions/README.md

 ## Exercises

 Now that you have a working endpoint, let's define some more!
 Modify index.js to add additional endpoints to the router and then re-publish the file to cloudflare workers.
-Then just create a new function for each of your endpoints.
+Then create a new function for each of your endpoints.

 Ideas:
 1. Create a function which transforms strings to uppercase